Grainne10/pands-weeklytasks/README.md

 The user is prompted to enter the first amount using the input() function, it converts the input to a floating-point number.
 Then the user is prompted to enter the second amount  and this is also converted to a floating- point number.
 It calculates the sum of these two amounts and stores the result in the variable {answer}.
-It prints out the sum in a formatted string using an f-string, where the answer is replaced the actual sum calculated, and the sum is preceded by the Euro symbol, indicating a monetary amount.
+It prints out the sum in a formatted string using an f-string, where the answer is replaced by the actual sum calculated, and the sum is preceded by the Euro symbol, indicating a monetary amount.
 I learned how to add the Euro symbol by reading through text on the discord channel.

 2. Accounts.py

 Task description:
-Bank account numbers can stored as 10 character strings, for security reasons some applications only display the last 4 characters (with the other other characters replaced with Xs).
+Bank account numbers can stored as 10 character strings, for security reasons some applications only display the last 4 characters (with the other characters replaced with Xs).
 Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

 The program is designed to hide sensitive information by revealing only a portion of the acount number, specifically the last four digits.
 It uses strings , concatenation and slicing.